dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 * `LatestPatch`
 * `Minor`
 * `Major`

 For the other values `applyPatches` is ignored.
+*This is to maintain backward compatibility with `rollForwardOnNoCandidateFx`. `applyPatches` is now considered obsolete.*

 If `applyPatches` is set to `true` (the default), then the roll-forward rules described above apply fully.
 If `applyPatches` is set to `false` then for effective roll-forward setting: